gitmeohan/res2rasai/Decision Maker Bot/data/nlu.md

 - tell me what is symmetry?
 - what to expect as a symmetry?

+## intent:example
+- Explain
+- Elaborate
+- Please give me an example
+- Can you give me an example?
+- Example
+- I couldn't understand
+- unable to understand

 ## intent:affirm
 - ok
 - got it